penguintutor/pyvlcb/README.md

 # pyvlcb
-VLCB / CBUS implementation in Python
+VLCB / CBUS implementation in Python / C

 This is currently in development.
 The class and method names and arguments are all subject to change.

+The application is client server based using a C server, but Python GUI code / VLCB library.

 This will provide a way to send messages to / from VLCB / CBUS using a CANUSB4.